Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials: Appendix

-To maximize the number $F$ of floppy mode, we minimize the number $R$ of rigid chains and maximize the number $L$ of loops.
+To maximize the number $F$ of floppy modes, we minimize the number $R$ of rigid chains and maximize the number $L$ of loops.
 The minimal value of $R$ is zero.
 We now derive two upper bounds on $L$.
 The first stems from the fact that each loop surrounds at least one internal corner node, thus $L \le \frac{N+2-P}{2}$, which leads to $F \le N_1 + 1$.

-For the second bound, we start with a lattice of $N_2=0$ and all triangles as $T_1$; In this limit, the maximal number of loops givs $L \le \frac{N}{6}$, by arranging the loops in a honeycomb formation.
+For the second bound, we start with a lattice of $N_2=0$ and all triangles as $T_1$; In this limit, the maximal number of loops gives $L \le \frac{N}{6}$, by arranging the loops in a honeycomb formation.
 Now, as we gradually switch $T_1$ blocks to $T_2$, the most efficient way to create new loops is that two loops share each $T_2$ block.
 Each new loop needs six bonds, thus $L \le \frac{N}{6} + \frac{N_2}{3}$, and $F \le \frac{2N_1}{3} + \frac{P}{2}$.
 The crossover between these two bounds occurs at $N_1 = \frac{3P}{2}-3$, and we obtain the upper bound given in Eq.~(\ref{eq:bounds}).

-For a given lattice of size and shape, the system becomes more rigid as there are more $T_2$ than $T_1$ blocks.
+For given lattice size and shape, the system is more rigid as there are more $T_2$ than $T_1$ blocks.
 We obtain the minimal number $N_2$ of $T_2$ blocks or maximal number $N_1$ of $T_1$ blocks required for rigidity by requiring that all $E$ edge nodes belong to a single chain with at least one odd loop.
 Thus, the number of internal bonds must be at least $E$, with $E-1$ bonds connecting all nodes and one bond closing an odd loop.
 Thus, mechanical rigidity can be achieved when $N_1 \le \frac{N-P}{2}$.
 In this case $F=0$.
 As we increase $N_1$, we remove internal bonds.
 There are no loops, and this removal of bonds does not create loops.
-Thus, by substituting in Eq.~(\ref{eq:F}) we obtain the lower bound given in Eq.~(\ref{eq:bounds}).
+Thus, by substituting in the expression for the number of modes, we obtain the lower bound given in Eq.~(\ref{eq:bounds}).

 In the large system size limit, $N \gg 1$, since $P \ll N$, the lower bound is approximated by